 Institute Directors

 Robert Holschuh Simmons earned his Ph.D. in Classics at the University of Iowa, following a BA in Classics and English at St. John’s University (MN) and an MAT in English from Minnesota State University (Mankato).
-He taught English for three years at Omaha (NE) North High School, taught eighteen different courses over eight years of teaching at the University of North Carolina at Greensboro, and has taught fifty different courses over ten years at Monmouth College (IL), where he is Professor.
-He has won awards at Monmouth for excellence in advising, service, and scholarship; from the Classical Association of the Middle West and South (CAMWS) for teaching excellence and career achievement; from the American Classical League for innovative pedagogy; and from CAMWS, the Society for Classical Studies, and Eta Sigma Phi for outreach excellence.
+He taught English for three years at Omaha (NE) North High School, taught eighteen different courses over eight years of teaching at the University of North Carolina at Greensboro, and has taught nearly sixty different courses over twelve years at Monmouth College (IL), where he is Professor.
+He has won awards at Monmouth for excellence in advising, service, and scholarship; from the Classical Association of the Middle West and South (CAMWS) for teaching excellence, collaborative research, and career achievement; from the American Classical League for innovative pedagogy; and from CAMWS, the Society for Classical Studies, and Eta Sigma Phi for outreach excellence.
 His participation in this institute extends from the hands-on work he does in classes like Sports in Greece and Rome, which have extended into biennial Classics Day festivals at Monmouth, each of which includes more than fifty events and stations at which visitors can engage in such activities as a range of ancient Olympic events, Roman-style stone-carving and mosaic creation, and ancient-style grain-grinding.
-He is also the author of Demagogues, Friendship, and Power in Classical Athens: Leaders as Friends in Aristophanes, Euripides, and Xenophon, is the president of the Illinois Classical Conference, and is the Lake Michigan Region vice-president of CAMWS.
+He is also the author of Demagogues, Friendship, and Power in Classical Athens: Leaders as Friends in Aristophanes, Euripides, and Xenophon, is the president emeritus of the Illinois Classical Conference, and is CAMWS vice-president for the Lake Michigan Region.
+This is his third NEH-granted project, following this same institute in 2024 and one on displacement and migration of ancient peoples in 2024-25.

 As co-director, Bob will be primarily coordinating the efforts of the many contributors on Monmouth's campus, and will be the main teacher of ancient Olympic athletic events and other matters connected directly to the Games.